ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Project 1: Validation of the Value of Uterus questionnaire

 The Value of Uterus (VALUS) questionnaire was developed as an objective instrument to measure how much patients value their uterus.
 For the first time, providers can objectively include this information in surgical decision making for benign gynecologic conditions, and potentially offer patients uterus-sparing, or “no-hysterectomy”, treatment options.
 Currently, this instrument is validated in patients with pelvic organ prolapse.
-We would like to validate this questionnaire in patients with other benign gynecologic conditions such as uterine fibroids and/or abnormal uterine bleeding
+We would like to validate this questionnaire in patients with endometriosis

 Chang, Peter – MD, Assistant Professor-in-Residence of Radiological Sciences, Co-Directory of Center for Artificial Intelligence in Diagnostic Medicine (CAIDM)

+Dr. Peter Chang, Technical Lead and Co-Director of the CAIDM, leads the healthcare AI curriculum which trains the next generation of physician-scientists in understanding and developing cutting-edge AI tools.
 The Center for Artificial Intelligence in Diagnostic Medicine (CAIDM) is a multi-specialty initiative, under the UCI School of Medicine, to develop and integrate artificial intelligence (AI) technology across the UC Irvine healthcare system.
 The Center accomplishes its goal by integrating the clinical expertise of our providers at UCI with multiple disciplines, including data scientists and software engineers.
-The Center recognizes that leveraging the knowledge of our clinical colleagues is critical for designing impactful applications that will have long-term value that will ultimately improve patient care.
 The Center focuses more specifically on developing deep learning, a subset of machine learning AI, approaches for the (1) detection, (2) characterization, and (3) prediction of a variety of conditions and disease states in an effort to improve healthcare.
 Our research projects encompass a wide variety of medical specialties, some of which include the automatic detection of intracerebral hemorrhage on head CT, automated identification of melanocytes and melanoma on dermopathologic slides, detection of prostate lesions on prostate MRI, and the segmentation of breast tissue with automated lesion detection on Breast MRI and mammography.
-In addition, Dr. Peter Chang, Technical Lead and Co-Director of the CAIDM, leads the healthcare AI curriculum which trains the next generation of physician-scientists in understanding and developing cutting-edge AI tools.https://www.faculty.uci.edu/profile.cfm?faculty_id=6569

 Chau, Anthony – MD, FACS, RPVI, Assistant Professor of Surgery, Division of Vascular Surgery

-Dr. Anthony Chau is a vascular surgeon at the UCI Medical Center and the VA Long Beach Health Care System where he also serves as the Chief of Vascular Surgery.
 Dr. Chau’s clinical interests include abdominal and thoracic aortic aneurysm and dissections, carotid artery disease, peripheral arterial disease, dialysis access, and deep venous thrombosis.
-Dr. Chau is especially interested new device development and trialing new innovative technologies.
+Dr. Chau is especially interested in new device development and trialing new innovative technologies.
 Dr. Chau has additional research interests in healthcare economics and disparities vascular surgery.
-Past medical students mentored by Dr. Chau have presented research posters, and podium presentations at regional and national meetings and published manuscripts as first author or co-author.
 Prospective medical students will have an opportunity to work on projects that meet their interests and to develop new skills along the way.
 Dr. Chau is looking forward to working with a group of students diverse in background, interests, and skill sets.

 Current ongoing projects include: